informalsystems/quint/tntc/cli-tests.md

 #### Basic expressions

-When we type type basic expressions in REPL:
+When we type basic expressions in REPL:

 <!-- !test in repl basic expressions -->